 Despite careful testing and storage of blood products, infectious organisms are sometimes transmitted during a transfusion.
 Testing of blood and careful evaluation of blood donors keep transmission of infectious organisms low.
 However, sometimes testing does not detect organisms in blood from a donor who was very recently infected or infected by an organism for which there is no test.

 Massive transfusion is transfusing a volume of blood equal to the person's total blood volume (about 10 units in an average adult) in a period of 24 hours or less.
 Such transfusion is sometimes necessary after a severe injury or during certain surgical procedures.
-The main complications of massive transfusion are poor blood clotting (coagulopathy) and a low body temperature (hypothermia Hypothermia Hypothermia is a dangerously low body temperature.
-Hypothermia is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.
-Being in an environment... read more ).
+The main complications of massive transfusion are poor blood clotting (coagulopathy) and a low body temperature (hypothermia Hypothermia Hypothermia (dangerously low body temperature) is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.
+Being in an environment that is too... read more ).

 Because blood is refrigerated while in storage, transfusion of many units of blood may result in a low body temperature.
 To prevent a low body temperature due to massive transfusion, doctors use a special device that gently warms the blood as it passes through the intravenous tubing.